snailwellington/TLN_apt_market/README.md

 A look into how different districts and regions ("asum" in estonian) of Tallinn recovered from 2008/09 recession.
 Additional look on how different areas of Tallinn are priced and how has the prices changed.

+Next things:
+- Make an inital gif to see how transaction per region area has changed
+- Re-organise the files to know which files are needed to be ran to get all the necessary data objects
+- Get price information for regions.
+Currently regions are missing price data if there was less than 5 transactions.
+Plan is to use district price data for that.
+- Try to find correlations as shown in the example project

 # Sources:
 - Price statistics - http://www.maaamet.ee/kinnisvara/htraru/FilterUI.aspx (27/07/2018)